April 23rd, 2018

 - Variants:

-Use procedural generation to spark creativity.
-Whenever possible, let the algorithm spark your creativity.
+Whenever possible, let the algorithm spark your creativity. - Content Injection:

-Inject hand crafted content into procedurally generated content.
-Whenever possible, let the designer inject handmade content into the procedural pipeline.
+Whenever possible, let the designer inject handmade content into the procedural pipeline. - Stitching:

 - Template Instantiation:

-Load various copies of things into memory given space allowed.
-Ex: Load instances of rotations or variances into memory.
+Ex: Load instances of rotations or variances into memory. - Content Lists:

-Be a data whore.
 Have huge lists of data to use as names for things.
-Let content be pulled from these lists.
+Let content be pulled from these lists. - Mad-Libs:

 - Abstract Compositions:

-Allow designer to paint out abstract designs, and procedurally generate based on that.
-Ex: Lay out city design with 3 colors depicting residential, commercial, and industrial areas which can then be filled in appropriately.
+Ex: Lay out city design with 3 colors depicting residential, commercial, and industrial areas which can then be filled in appropriately. - Constraints

 Be consistent with terminology so that data can string together nicely from large encompassing objects/ideas down to the simplest singular objects that are generated.